livio-24/Crime-event-localization-and-deduplication/README.md

 #### Linux
 After installing PostgreSQL on your machine, create the database by using the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/blob/master/crimedb.sql">crimedb.sql</a> file.

-After downloading the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/tree/master/Crime%20Ingestion%20App">Crime Ingestion App folder</a>, run the commands:
+After downloading the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/tree/master/Crime%20Ingestion%20App">Crime Ingestion App folder</a>, modify the config.json file with the configuration parameters to connect to your database, unzip the tagger.zip file in the configuration folder. and run the commands:

 <div class="highlight highlight-source-shell"><pre>
 mvn clean package